Dr Deborah Pike

 Deborah’s research interests currently span three areas: 1) Literary Modernism; 2) Wellbeing Studies; and 3) Studies in English Literature as a discipline and its broad place in the humanities.
-She is co-editor of On Happiness (UWA Press 2015) and Multidisciplinary Perspectives on Play From Birth to Beyond.
-(Springer, 2015).
-She has also published in the areas of postcolonial studies, cultural studies and modernist literature and has numerous articles forthcoming, including on the work of modernist writer Katherine Mansfield.
+She has published in the areas of postcolonial and cultural studies and modernist literature and has numerous books and articles forthcoming, including on the work of modernist writers Zelda Fitzgerald and Katherine Mansfield.

 In 2014, Deborah was visiting scholar at the University of Paris VII Denis-Diderot, where she researched the topic of the Humanities and wellbeing, with a particular focus on English literature.